oRocket/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ #A script that replace all characters A and C from input to z and e respectively.
 20-hiago #A script that removes all letters c and C from input.
 21-reverse #A script that reverse its input.
+22-users_and_homes #A script that displays all users and their home directories, sorted by users.